Miley Cyrus Confirms Marriage to Liam Hemsworth

 Miley Cyrusis a blushing bride in new photos of her wedding to Liam Hemsworth.

+For the ceremony, the "Wrecking Ball" singer wore a gorgeous off the shoulder Vivienne Westwood gown, with her blonde locks cascading down her back.
+As for Liam, he appeared to be wearing white Vans and a suit and tie for his formal attire.

-While Miley didn't caption the photos or confirm that a ceremony did indeed take place, fans believe this is the couple's way of announcing they are finally a married couple.
+While Miley didn't confirm that a ceremony did indeed take place, she wrote "10 years later" as her caption.
+Fans believe this is the couple's way of announcing they are finally a married couple.